Autodesk-Forge/forge-tutorial-postman/DA4ACAD/instructions/task-1.md

 ## Save Client ID and Client Secret to Postman Environment Variables

-In the Da4ACAD Tutorial environment that you selected earlier, there are two Postman Environment Variables named `client_id` and `client_secret`.
-By setting these variables, you won't need to specify their values when you send HTTP requests to Forge.
+In the DA4ACAD Tutorial environment that you selected earlier, there are two Postman Environment Variables named `client_id` and `client_secret`.
+By setting these variables, you don't need to specify their values when you send HTTP requests to Forge.

 To set the environment variables: